Nicaraguan cuisine

-Nicaraguan cuisine includes a mixture of indigenous Native American cuisine, Spanish cuisine, and Creole cuisine.
-Despite the blending and incorporation of pre-Columbian and Spanish-influenced cuisine, traditional cuisine differs on the Pacific coast from the Caribbean coast.
-While the Pacific coast's main staple revolves around beef, poultry, local fruits, and corn, the Caribbean coast's cuisine makes use of seafood and coconut.
+Nicaraguan cuisine includes a mixture of Mesoamerican, Chibcha, Spanish, Caribbean, and African cuisine.
+Despite the blending and incorporation of pre-Columbian, Spanish and African influences, traditional cuisine differs from the western half of Nicaragua to the eastern half.
+Western Nicaraguan cuisine revolves around the Mesoamerican diet of the Chorotega and Nicarao people such as maize, tomatoes, avocados, turkey, squash, beans, chili, and chocolate, in addition to potatoes which were cultivated by the Chibcha people originating from South America and introduced meats like pork and chicken.
+Eastern Nicaraguan cuisine consists mostly of seafood and coconut.

+The national dish of Nicaragua is gallo pinto.

 Cuisine

 Main staples

 As in many other Latin American countries, corn is a staple.
 It is used in many widely consumed dishes such as nacatamal and indio viejo.
 Corn is not only used in food; it is also an ingredient for drinks such as pinolillo and chicha as well as in sweets and desserts.
 Other staples are rice and beans.
 Rice is eaten when corn is not, and beans are consumed as a cheap protein by the majority of Nicaraguans.
 It is common for rice and beans to be eaten as a breakfast dish.
 There are many meals including these two staples; one popular dish, gallo pinto, is often served as lunch, sometimes with eggs.
 Nicaraguans do not limit their diet solely to corn, rice, and beans.
 Many Nicaraguans have small gardens of their own full of vegetables and sometimes incorporate flowers into their meals.

-Commonly used ingredients are peanuts, cabbage (shredded in vinegar, this is called "ensalada" and used as a side dish, sometimes with carrots and beets added), carrots, beets, butternut squash, plantains, bananas, fresh ginger, onion, potato, peppers, jocote, grosella, mimbro, mango, papaya, tamarind, pipian, apples, avocado, yuca, and quequisque.
+Commonly used ingredients are peanuts, cabbage (shredded in vinegar, this is called "ensalada" and served as a side dish, sometimes with carrots and beets added), carrots, beets, butternut squash, plantains, bananas, fresh ginger, onion, potato, peppers, jocote, grosella, mimbro, mango, papaya, tamarind, pipian, apples, avocado, yuca, and quequisque.
 Herbs such as cilantro, oregano, and achiote are also used in cooking.